Slack Audit Logs

 Slack audit logs provide comprehensive visibility into user activities and administrative actions within your Slack workspace.
 These logs capture events such as user logins, message deletions, channel modifications, app installations, and permission changes.
 They help administrators monitor workspace activity, ensure compliance, and investigate security incidents.

-RunReveal will backfill your audit logs since March 2018 (this is the earliest available for slack) Once the processor has caught up, RunReveal will import new audit logs roughly every 60 seconds.
+RunReveal will backfill your audit logs since March 2018 (the earliest available from Slack).
+Once the processor has caught up, RunReveal imports new audit logs roughly every 60 seconds.

 Prerequisites